bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 WRF-HYDRO_CALIB employs the **'Dynamic Dimensional Search' (DDS)** (1) automatic parameter optimization algorithm the WRF-Hydro hydrologic model.
 One of the goals was to keep the directory structure as simple and transparent as possible, so that it's easier to debug should things go wrong.
 The user is responsible for editing only two additional config files (described below) beyond the normal *namelist* files.
 Currently the code tunes land surface and routing paramters to match observed discharge using the kling-gupta-efficiencty objective function.
 It would be relatively easy to implement a different calibration for another state variable such as soil moisture or SWE.

-This code is designed to work on HPC systmes that use the SLURM job scheduling system (It would be relatively trivial to port to another job scheduler system).
+This code is designed to work on HPC systmes that use the SLURM job scheduling system.
 The heavy compute tasks are submitted to the job scheduler.
 Here is a general overview of what the code does, in order:

 1. Create a run directory (copy executables, forcing files, etc.) using paths supplied in the config file
 2. Download USGS streamflow data for the correct gauge station and time period